JamesSkemp/words/content/post/itunes-playlists-to-xml-version-141-released.md

 +++
-title = "iTunes Playlists to Xml - version 1.4.1 released" summary = "Version 1.4.1 of iTunes Playlists to Xml has been released.
+title = "iTunes Playlists to Xml - version 1.4.1 released" description = "Version 1.4.1 of iTunes Playlists to Xml has been released.
 This features a minor tweak to the Xml creation process." draft = false comments = false date = "2009-10-30T23:14:00-05:00"